meleu/dg/src/site/notes/notes/TDD-Refactoring literature.md

 -   **Extract/Inline variable**.
 Being able to take magic values and give them a name lets you simplify your code quickly.
 -   **Extract method/function**.
 It is vital to be able to take a section of code and extract functions/methods
 -   **Rename**.
 You should be able to confidently rename symbols across files.
 -   **go fmt**.
-Go has an opinioned formatter called `go fmt`.
+Go has an opinionated formatter called `go fmt`.
 Your editor should be running this on every file save.
 -   **Run tests**.
 You should be able to do any of the above and then quickly re-run your tests to ensure your refactoring hasn't broken anything.

 In addition, to help you work with your code you should be able to: